Our Warriors for Wildlife team provides rapid response to human-wildlife conflict events across fifty-five communities in northern Tanzania.

 Impact Summary

-Our programs positively impact thirty-five communities in six critical conservation landscapes across northern Tanzania.
+Our programs positively impact 76 communities in 6 critical conservation landscapes across northern Tanzania.

 Living Walls